 Rory J. Macleod became the CEO of Freedom Foods Group Limited (ASX:FNP) in 2012.
-First, this article will compare CEO compensation with compensation at similar sized companies.
-Next, we'll consider growth that the business demonstrates.
+This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
+After that, we will consider the growth in the business.
 And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
-This process should give us an idea about how appropriately the CEO is paid.
+This method should give us information to assess how appropriately the company pays the CEO.

 How Does Rory J. Macleod's Compensation Compare With Similar Sized Companies?

-You can see, below, how CEO compensation at Freedom Foods Group has changed over time.
+The graphic below shows how CEO compensation at Freedom Foods Group has changed from year to year.

 Is Freedom Foods Group Limited Growing?

-On average over the last three years, Freedom Foods Group Limited has shrunk earnings per share by 62% each year (measured with a line of best fit).
+Freedom Foods Group Limited has reduced its earnings per share by an average of 68% a year, over the last three years (measured with a line of best fit).
 In the last year, its revenue is up 35%.

 Has Freedom Foods Group Limited Been A Good Investment?